 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Foundation, like state and local governments and other quasi-governmental entities, uses fund accounting.
-The Foundation's General Fund is categorized as a major governmental fund.
+The Foundation's general fund is categorized as a major governmental fund.

-(A Component Unit of Hospital Service District No. 1 of Ouachita Parish)
+(A Component Unit of Hospital Service District No. 1 of Ouachita Parish) West Monroe, Louisiana

-Governmental Funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Likewise, this information may be useful in evaluating a government's near-term financing requirements.

 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
-Both the governmental fund balance sheet and governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
+Both the governmental fund Balance Sheet and governmental fund Statement of Revenues, Expenditures, and Changes in Fund Balance provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.

-The Foundation maintains one governmental fund-the General Fund.
-The Foundation adopts an annual appropriated budget for the General Fund, and a budgetary comparison statement is provided for this fund to demonstrate compliance with its budget.
+The Foundation maintains one governmental fund-the general fund.
+The Foundation adopts an annual appropriated budget for the general fund, and a budgetary comparison statement is provided for this fund to demonstrate compliance with its budget.